 14. Walking Tour of Rome and Rome by Night!

 Rome is quite a compact city and can be comfortably walked if you are fit or would love to get your sweat on while there.
 Yet if it’s your first time, we highly recommend one of the guided tours.

 The guides are highly qualified as they are regulated.
 They have to have a degree and take both oral and written tests (Proudly shared by our guide).

 Simply inquire at your hotel to book you a guided walking tour of Rome and if time permits Rome by night too.
 This tour will include the Colosseum and Forum!

 There used to be free walking tours at night available just by the Spanish steps circa 2013.
-Not sure if they still are a good.
-Best way to find out is to head on over there and check.
+We are not sure if they still are as good or even offered.
+The best way to find out is to head on over there and check.
 A fun and budget friendly way to learn more about this amazing city.

 15. Pantheon also known as Santa Maria Rotonda

 The Pantheon is a Roman temple, built during the reign of Augustus (27 BC – 14 AD), and rebuilt in 126 AD by emperor Hadrian.
 It was originally build in dedication to the worship of every god (Pan-every Theon-divinity- Thanks to Wiki.)
 Later it was dedicated to St. Mary and the martyrs.